ldb/opentelemetry-benchmark/README.md

 # opentelemetry-benchmark
 A benchmarking tool for the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector).

+You can read more about this project, including a full analysis on [my website](https://leobecker.net/posts/benchmarking-opentelemetry/).

 ## About

 This project contains all the code necessary to perform sophisticated maximum throughput benchmarks of the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector).